TheRaytracers/freecad-povray-render/README.md

 ## Wiki

 The workbench have a lot of features that cannot explained all in the README.
 So we created a wiki with tutorials and a explanation of all features: [POV-Ray Workbench Wiki](doc/)
+The FreeCAD Wiki page is here: [POV-Ray Workbench Wiki](https://wiki.freecadweb.org/POV-Ray-Rendering_Workbench)

 ## Forum Thread

 We have a thread in the FreeCAD Forum about this workbench.
 You can ask question there, give feedback, report bugs, etc.:
 [New Raytracing Workbench for POV-Ray](https://forum.freecadweb.org/viewtopic.php?f=9&t=48629)

+## Idea of the Workbench on Contrast to others

+In contrast to the other rendering solutions of FreeCAD we are focused on using POV-Ray as the only renderer.
+We decided to support only one renderer, but that one as good as possible.
+If you implement several renderers like the Render Workbench, you always have to do compromises and therefore less detailed settings.
+In addition, this workbench exports a mathematically perfect representation of the model and use meshes only if the used feature isn't fully supported (the number of supported objects is growing constantly; see [Supported Objects](doc/Supported.md).

 ## License